About this learning module

 Who should complete this module

 This training module is for medical, nursing and pharmaceutical professions.
-It is suitable for those nearing the end of their formal training or those who have recently completed such training.
-Also, health professionals will find the module a helpful refresher, for example, at the start of a posting in clinical psychiatry.
+It is especially suitable for clinicians at the start of their career.
+However, health professionals who are established in practice will also find the module a helpful refresher.

-Used in conjunction with authoritative guidelines on disease management, this module will help you maximise the benefits of SSRI treatment.
+Used with summaries of product characteristics and authoritative guidelines on the clinical use of benzodiazepines, this module will help to maximise the benefits of benzodiazepines.